sensum/docs/source/includes/android/_android.md

 ## Service Constants

-These constants can used to construct message bundled that are then relayed to the Emotion AI service to send and retrieve data.
+These constants can be used to construct message bundles that are then relayed to the Emotion AI service to send and retrieve data.

-One example of a call to the service would be to send credentials in order to authorize a user.
+One example of a call to the service would be to send credentials in order to authenticate a user.
 See <a href = "#submit-credentials-to-service-for-authorization">"Submit Credentials to service for authorization"</a> for an example in how these bundles are constructed.

 ### API Base URL
 `public static final String API_BASEURL = "api-baseurl"`